FHA 203(k) Loans: A Complete Guide

 - Making changes that improve or modernize a home’s appearance

-As with any personal loan or mortgage, home buyers or homeowners must meet certain minimum requirements in order to qualify for an FHA 203(k) loan.
-These requirements are similar to normal FHA loan requirements.
+As with any personal loan or mortgage, borrowers must meet certain minimum requirements to qualify for an FHA 203(k) loan.
+These requirements are similar to standard FHA loan requirements.
 Among them, you’ll find that:

-- Lenders require applicants to possess a credit score of at least 500 and a maximum debt-to-income ratio (DTI) of 43%.
+- Lenders require applicants to have a credit score of at least 500 and a maximum debt-to-income ratio (DTI) of 43%.

-- An FHA 203(k) loan requires a minimum down payment of 3.5% for those who possess a credit score of 580 or above, and 10% for those with a lower score (in the 500 to 579 range).
+- An FHA 203(k) loan requires a minimum down payment of 3.5% for those who possess a credit score of 580 or above.
+The minimum is 10% for those with a lower score (in the 500 to 579 range).

-- A 203(k) loan can only be used if the property is to be the borrower’s primary residence.
+- A 203(k) loan can only be used if the property is the borrower’s primary residence.

-- Repairs and renovations must be performed by a contractor and not by the borrowers themselves.
+- Repairs and renovations must be performed by a licensed contractor, not the borrower.

-In order to apply for an FHA 203(k) loan, note that you’ll also need to work with an FHA-approved lender.
-Be prepared to furnish documentation that confirms your identity, verifies your income and debts, and confirms your credit score as part of the application process.
+To apply for an FHA 203(k) loan, you’ll also need to work with an FHA-approved lender.
+Be prepared to provide your lender with documentation verifying your identity, income, debts and credit score.

 Using An FHA 203(k) Loan To Refinance Your Home

-Per earlier discussion, FHA 203(k) loans aren’t just for prospective home buyers.
+FHA 203(k) loans aren’t just for prospective home buyers.
 They can also be obtained by current property owners hoping to rehabilitate a piece of real estate that they hold within their portfolio.
-You’ll find that the actual mechanics of refinancing a current mortgage into a 203(k) loan are similar to those associated with a typical refinancing, but may come with additional requirements attached, as described above.
+You’ll find that the actual mechanics of refinancing a current mortgage into a 203(k) loan are similar to those associated with a typical refinance, but they may come with additional requirements attached.

-For all their inherent benefits, like most mortgages and home loans, FHA 203(k) loans come with their fair share of pros and cons attached as well.
-As ever, it’s important to do your homework before deciding if an FHA 203(k) loan or conventional mortgage and/or personal loan is right for you.
+Like all types of mortgages, FHA 203(k) loans come with their fair share of pros and cons.
+It’s important to do your homework before deciding whether an FHA 203(k) loan is right for you.
 Discover the pros and cons of FHA 203(k) loans below.

-- Lower credit score and down payment requirements
+- A relatively low credit score and down payment requirement

-- Can provide temporary housing while a home is being repaired
+- The ability to provide temporary housing while a home is being repaired

-- Ability to combine home purchase and renovations into single loan
+- The opportunity to combine home purchase and renovations into single loan

-- FHA 203(k) loans cannot be used for investment properties
+- The inability to be used for investment properties

-- Projects may require you to hire and work with a HUD consultant
+- The potential need to hire and work with a HUD consultant

 Conventional Home Rehab Loans Vs. FHA 203(k) Loans

-Does An FHA 203(k) Loan Sound Right For You?
+The Bottom Line: An FHA 203(k) Loan Could Be Right For You

-Keeping these points in mind, whether you’re looking for an affordable way to refinance or remodel your home, an FHA 203(k) loan may present you with an excellent option.
-Before moving forward with the application process though, you’ll wish to compare lenders, research FHA project rules and terms, and consider whether or not this financing vehicle makes sense for your fixer-upper.
-As part of your decision-making process, we highly recommend reading more about the myriad other types of loans that are available to you – among many solutions available to those looking to finance an impending home purchase or upgrade.
+Whether you’re looking for an affordable way to purchase, remodel or refinance your home, an FHA 203(k) loan can be an excellent option.
+Before moving forward with the application process, take the time to compare mortgage lenders, research FHA project rules and terms, and consider whether this financing vehicle makes sense for your fixer-upper.